Advancing skin surgery with first-in-class personalized skin tissue therapeutics

-Skin is our body’s largest organ.
-Worldwide, millions of people suffer from large, deep skin defects requiring surgical interventions to restore skin function.
-Skin defects can be acute (burns and trauma) or elective (scar revisions, giant nevi or tumor resections, plastic surgery, etc.).
+Skin is the body’s largest organ.
+Every day around the world, patients require or demand surgical interventions to restore skin function in acute (burns and trauma) or elective indications (scar revisions, giant nevi or tumor resections, reconstructive and plastic surgery, etc.).

-The current standard of care in burn, plastic and reconstructive surgery – autografting – is often not available in sufficient quantities due to donor site shortage and yields skin grafts that are too thin and too often result in permanent painful, debilitating, disfiguring scars that frequently require follow up corrective surgeries, psychosocial rehabilitation and intense home care.
+The current standard of care in burn, plastic and reconstructive surgery – autografting – is limited by donor site shortage and leads to permanent, debilitating, and disfiguring scars.
+Many patients require multiple corrective surgeries, psychosocial rehabilitation and intense home care.

 Clinical development program